error311/FileRise/README.md

 ---

-## Features
+# Features

 - **Multiple File/Folder Uploads with Progress:**
   - Users can select and upload multiple files & folders at once.
-Each file upload shows an individual progress bar with percentage and upload speed, and image files display a small thumbnail preview (default icons for other file types).
+  - Each file upload displays an individual progress bar with percentage and upload speed.
+  - Image files show a small thumbnail preview (with default Material icons for other file types).
 - **Built-in File Editing & Renaming:**
-  - Text-based files (e.g., .txt, .html, .js) can be opened and edited in a modal window without leaving the page.
-The editor modal is resizable and now uses CodeMirror for syntax highlighting, line numbering, and zoom in/out functionality—allowing users to adjust the text size for a better editing experience.
-Files can also be renamed via a dedicated “Rename” action without needing to re-upload them.
+  - Text-based files (e.g., .txt, .html, .js) can be opened and edited in a modal window using CodeMirror for:
+    - Syntax highlighting
+    - Line numbering
+    - Adjustable font sizes
+  - Files can be renamed directly through the interface.
+  - The renaming functionality now supports names with parentheses and checks for duplicate names, automatically generating a unique name (e.g., appending “ (1)”) when needed.
+  - Folder-specific metadata is updated accordingly.
 - **Built-in File Preview:**
   - Users can quickly preview images, videos, and PDFs directly in modal popups without leaving the page.
-The modal maintains a responsive, centered layout that scales with the content.
-Different Material icons—image for photos, videocam for videos, and picture_as_pdf for PDFs—provide clear visual cues, and custom CSS (including fine-tuning with negative margins) ensures that icons are perfectly aligned.
-PDFs are embedded at optimal dimensions for a clear, readable view, while video previews include built-in playback controls.
+  - The preview modal supports inline display of images (with proper scaling) and videos with playback controls.
+  - Navigation (prev/next) within image previews is supported for a seamless browsing experience.
+- **Gallery (Grid) View:**
+  - In addition to the traditional table view, users can toggle to a gallery view that arranges image thumbnails in a grid layout.
+  - The gallery view offers multiple column options (e.g., 3, 4, or 5 columns) so that users can choose the layout that best fits their screen.
+  - Action buttons (Download, Edit, Rename, Share) appear beneath each thumbnail for quick access.
 - **Batch Operations (Delete/Copy/Move/Download):**
-  - Delete Files: Delete multiple files at once.
+  - **Delete Files:** Delete multiple files at once.
-  - Copy Files: Copy selected files to another folder.
+  - **Copy Files:** Copy selected files to another folder with a unique-naming feature to prevent overwrites.
-  - Move Files: Move selected files to a different folder.
+  - **Move Files:** Move selected files to a different folder, automatically generating a unique filename if needed to avoid data loss.
-  - Download Files as ZIP: Download selected files as a ZIP archive.
+  - **Download Files as ZIP:** Download selected files as a ZIP archive.
 Users can specify a custom name for the ZIP file via a modal dialog.
 - **Folder Management:**
-  - Supports organizing files into folders and subfolders.
-Users can create new folders, rename existing folders, or delete folders.
-A dynamic folder tree in the UI allows navigation through directories and updates in real-time to reflect changes after any create, rename, or delete action.
+  - Organize files into folders and subfolders with the ability to create, rename, and delete folders.
+  - A dynamic folder tree in the UI allows users to navigate directories easily, and any changes are immediately reflected in real time.
+  - **Per-Folder Metadata Storage:** Each folder has its own metadata JSON file (e.g., `root_metadata.json`, `FolderName_metadata.json`), and operations (copy/move/rename) update these metadata files accordingly.
 - **Sorting & Pagination:**
-  - The file list can be sorted by name, last modified date, upload date, size, or uploader.
-For easier browsing, the interface supports pagination with selectable page sizes (10, 20, 50, or 100 items per page) and navigation controls (“Prev”, “Next”, specific page numbers).
+  - The file list can be sorted by name, modified date, upload date, file size, or uploader.
+  - Pagination controls let users navigate through files with selectable page sizes (10, 20, 50, or 100 items per page) and “Prev”/“Next” navigation buttons.
+- **Share Link Functionality:**
+  - Generate shareable links for files with configurable expiration times (e.g., 30, 60, 120, 180, 240 minutes, and a 1-day option) and optional password protection.
+  - Share links are stored in a JSON file with details including the folder, file, expiration timestamp, and hashed password.
+  - The share endpoint (`share.php`) validates tokens, expiration, and password before serving files (or forcing downloads).
+  - The share URL is configurable via environment variables or auto-detected from the server.
 - **User Authentication & Management:**
-  - Secure, session-based authentication protects the editor.
-An admin user can add or remove users through the interface.
-Passwords are hashed using PHP’s password_hash() for security, and session checks prevent unauthorized access to backend endpoints.
+  - Secure, session-based authentication protects the file manager.
+  - Admin users can add or remove users through the interface.
+  - Passwords are hashed using PHP’s `password_hash()` for security.
-  - **CSRF Protection:** All state-changing endpoints (such as those for folder and file operations) include CSRF token validation to ensure that only legitimate requests from authenticated users are processed.
+  - All state-changing endpoints include CSRF token validation.
 - **Responsive, Dynamic & Persistent UI:**
-  - The interface is mobile-friendly and adjusts to different screen sizes (hiding non-critical columns on small devices to avoid clutter).
-Updates to the file list, folder tree, and upload progress happen asynchronously (via Fetch API and XMLHttpRequest), so the page never needs to fully reload.
-Users receive immediate feedback through toast notifications and modal dialogs for actions like confirmations and error messages, creating a smooth user experience.
-Persistent UI elements Items Per Page, Dark/Light Mode, folder tree view & last open folder.
+  - The interface is mobile-friendly and adapts to various screen sizes by hiding non-critical columns on small devices.
+  - Asynchronous updates (via Fetch API and XMLHttpRequest) keep the UI responsive without full page reloads.
+  - Persistent settings (such as items per page, dark/light mode preference, folder tree state, and the last open folder) ensure a smooth and customized user experience.
-- **Dark Mode/Light Mode**
+- **Dark Mode/Light Mode:**
-  - Automatically adapts to the operating system’s theme preference by default, with a manual toggle option.
+  - The application automatically adapts to the operating system’s theme preference by default and offers a manual toggle.
-  - A theme toggle allows users to switch between Dark Mode and Light Mode for an optimized viewing experience.
-  - Every element, including the header, buttons, tables, modals, and the file editor, dynamically adapts to the selected theme.
-  - Dark Mode: Uses a dark gray background with lighter text to reduce eye strain in low-light environments.
+  - The dark mode provides a darker background with lighter text and adjusts UI elements (including the CodeMirror editor) for optimal readability in low-light conditions.
-  - Light Mode: Retains the classic bright interface for high visibility in well-lit conditions.
+  - The light mode maintains a bright interface for well-lit environments.
-  - CodeMirror editor applies a matching dark theme in Dark Mode for better readability when editing files.
+- **Server & Security Enhancements:**
+  - The Apache configuration (or .htaccess files) is set to disable directory indexing (e.g., using `Options -Indexes` in the uploads directory), preventing unauthorized users from viewing directory contents.
+  - Direct access to sensitive files (e.g., `users.txt`) is restricted through .htaccess rules.
+  - A proxy download mechanism has been implemented (via endpoints like `download.php` and `downloadZip.php`) so that every file download request goes through a PHP script.
+This script validates the session and CSRF token before streaming the file, ensuring that even if a file URL is guessed, only authenticated users can access it.
+  - Administrators are advised to deploy the app on a secure internal network or use the proxy download mechanism for public deployments to further protect file content.

 ---